BartMassey/ttt-bench/README.md

 * Java[10]: Run with a 10-iteration timing loop for
   comparison purposes.

-* Go: Compiled with Golang (gc) 1.13.7 via "go build".
-Test version compiled with gccgo was much slower.
+* Go: Compiled with Golang (gc) via "go build".
+Test version previously compiled with gccgo was much slower.
+  Built with `GO111MODULE=off`; be careful.

-* JavaScript[smjs]: Using the js shell of SpiderMonkey, version C60.8.0.
+* JavaScript[smjs]: Using the js shell of SpiderMonkey.

-* JavaScript[d8]: Using the d8 shell of the v8 interpreter,
+* JavaScript[d8]: Using the d8 shell of the v8 interpreter.
-  version 7.3.0.

-* JavaScript[rhino]: Using the Java-based rhino interpreter shell, version 1.7.7.1, with `-opt 9`.
+* JavaScript[rhino]: Using the Java-based rhino interpreter shell, with `-opt 9`.

 * Haskell[imperative]: A relatively unoptimized imperative version using `Data.Array.IO` and sticking as closely as possible to the pseudocode.
-Compiled with GHC 8.6.5 with `-O2`.
+Compiled with GHC with
+  `-O2`.
 Ugly, and required some ugly plumbing.

 * Haskell[functional]: A reasonably natural pure-functional
   version of the Haskell code using `Data.Map` but following the general outline of the pseudocode.
-Compiled with GHC 8.6.5 with `-O2`.
+Compiled with GHC with `-O2`.

   I have not figured out a way to run more than one iteration internal to the program without all of Haskell's